 While some states hold a bigger share of claims than others, many states rank high for claim severity, frequency, and overall damage.
 Florida ranks third for claim severity with an average of $7,900 a claim.
 Texas is highest for overall claims loss.
 The Midwest clearly takes the top spots for auto damage caused by hail with South Dakota, Nebraska, Oklahoma, and Kansas topping the list.

 Hail damage can be hard to detect as it mainly impacts the roof and many homeowners don’t notice a problem until long after a storm.
+If this sounds like you and you have noticed that your roof has been damaged either by a storm or just by wear and tear, then it might be worth contacting a roofing contractor.
+If you live in Austin, then it may be in your best interests to have a look at Water Damage and Roofing of Austin for more information.
 However, this has also led to higher amounts of fraud, particularly in Florida where the Assignment of Benefits Crisis has gained the attention of the state legislature for its severity.
 Unscrupulous contractors have knocked on doors to claim hail damage and quickly secured a new roof for the homeowner at an inflated price with minor damage actually affecting the roof.
 The problem arises when the insurer questions the inflated claim and the contractor takes them to court.
 Escalated legal fees and an overabundance of claims have led to a rising cost for insurance across the board for homeowners.

 How to Spot Hail Damage

 One of the most tell-tale signs of hail damage is that it doesn’t occur in isolation.
 You should notice splatter and random damage across a roof, on gutters and drains, even dents on AC units.
 Dark patches spread across roof shingles usually indicate hail damage, as well as damage to shingle caps, the most vulnerable parts of a roof.